 Detail oriented.
 Medical laboratory technologists and technicians must follow exact instructions from physicians in order to perform correct tests or procedures.

 Dexterity.
 Medical laboratory technologists and technicians require skill while working with their hands.
 They work closely with needles and precise laboratory instruments and must be able to handle these tools effectively.

 Physical stamina.
 Medical laboratory technologists and technicians may work on their feet for long periods while collecting samples.
 They may need to lift or turn disabled patients to collect samples for testing.

-The median annual wage for medical laboratory technologists was $57,580 in May 2012.
+The median annual wage for clinical laboratory technologists and technicians was $53,120 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $39,580, and the highest 10 percent earned more than $78,900.
+The lowest 10 percent earned less than $30,920, and the highest 10 percent earned more than $81,530.

-Employment of medical laboratory technologists is projected to grow 14 percent from 2012 to 2022, about as fast as the average for all occupations.
-Employment of medical laboratory technicians is projected to grow 30 percent from 2012 to 2022, much faster than the average for all occupations.
+Employment of clinical laboratory technologists and technicians is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.

-An increase in the aging population will lead to a greater need to diagnose medical conditions, such as cancer or type 2 diabetes, through laboratory procedures.
-Medical laboratory technologists and technicians will be in demand, to use and maintain the equipment needed for diagnosis and treatment.
+An increase in the aging population is expected to lead to a greater need to diagnose medical conditions, such as cancer or type 2 diabetes, through laboratory procedures.
+Prenatal testing for various types of genetic conditions also is increasingly common.
+Clinical laboratory technologists and technicians will be in demand to use and maintain the equipment needed for diagnosis and treatment.

-For more information about medical laboratory technologists and technicians, visit
+For more information about clinical laboratory technologists and technicians, visit

 For a list of accredited and approved educational programs for medical laboratory personnel, visit